JustinChristensen/trinitycore-dockerfile/README.md

-ENV MYSQL_HOST              # the hostname or ip of the database server ENV MYSQL_PORT              # the port number for the database server ENV WORLD_DB_RELEASE        # the specific database release to download, see ./start.sh in this repository ENV EXTRACT_DATA            # whether or not to extract the data WoW client's Data directory, defaults to true ENV CREATE_DATABASES        # whether or not to create the database and load them with data on startup ENV CONNECT_RETRIES         # how many times the container should try to connect to the database server before giving up ENV RETRY_INTERVAL          # the period of time between each connection attempt
+ENV MYSQL_HOST              # the hostname or ip of the database server ENV MYSQL_PORT              # the port number for the database server ENV WORLD_DB_RELEASE        # the specific database release to download, see ./start.sh in this repository ENV EXTRACT_DATA            # whether or not to extract the data WoW clients Data directory, defaults to true ENV CREATE_DATABASES        # whether or not to create the database and load them with data on startup ENV CONNECT_RETRIES         # how many times the container should try to connect to the database server before giving up ENV RETRY_INTERVAL          # the period of time between each connection attempt